skyvers/skyve-dev-guide/_pages/queries.md

 The column for _createdDateTime_ is hidden, meaning that by default it will not appear in a list based on this query, but in desktop mode, users can opt to include this column at run-time if required.

-#### Basic metadata filtering
+### Basic metadata filtering

-To filter the query to only include users that are not _inactive_ you can change the column declaration as follows:
+To filter the query to only include users that are not _inactive_, you can change the column declaration as follows:

 ```xml
 <column binding="inactive">